 What about extra and lump sum repayments?

-• Extra repayments let you make recurring payments on top of your regular payments, such as paying $200 a fortnight extra
+• Extra repayments that let you make recurring payments on top of your regular payments, such as paying $200 a fortnight extra

 Savings.com.au's two cents